waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Puzzle Solving Log

 ## A. Silph Co.
-Elevator
+Elevator (SOLVED)
 - **Observation:** The elevator panel brings up a floor selection menu, but confirming a selection does not immediately cause travel.
 There are warp pads at the bottom of the elevator room.
-- **Hypothesis 1:** The elevator is a two-step process.
+- **Hypothesis:** The elevator is a two-step process.
 Step 1: Use the panel to select the destination floor.
-Step 2: Step on the warp pads to travel to the selected floor.
+Step 2: Step on the warp pads (and press Down) to travel to the selected floor.
-- **Test 1:** Selected '11F' on the panel.
-Then stepped on the warp pad at (3, 4) and pressed Down.
+- **Testing:** This hypothesis was tested by selecting floors 11F, 10F, and 9F on the panel, then moving to the warp pad at (3, 4) and pressing Down.
-- **Result 1:** Successfully warped to Silph Co.
-11F.
+- **Result:** In all cases, the warp successfully transported the player to the selected floor.
-- **Conclusion 1:** Hypothesis confirmed.
-The elevator requires both panel selection and warp pad activation.
+- **Conclusion:** Hypothesis confirmed.
+The Silph Co. elevator requires both panel selection and warp pad activation to function.